-5.4.2 Design Reference Mission - 2a
+5.4.2 Design Reference Mission - 1a

-The extended launch phase (represented in Figure 5.5 by the Roman number "I") includes launch, early operations and EOR to ORS phases previously described in Section 5.3.3.
+The extended launch phase (represented in Figure 5.5 by the Roman number "I") includes launch, early operations, EOR to LOP-G and rendezvous and docking at LOP-G phases previously described in Section 5.3.3.
+The only difference specified is the used docking port; in this scenario is required, only for the first contact with the station, to dock at the refueling docking port.

 At this point, the extended operative phase (represented in Figure 5.5 by the Roman number "II") can begin.
-Subsequently, rendezvous and docking with ORS, refueling, undocking from ORS, EOR to LOP-G, rendezvous and docking with Cargo Module and undocking from LOP-G phases are carried out in sequence.
-After have accomplished all these operations, the spacecraft, with its cargo module, separates from the station and starts the third electric orbit rising with the aim of reaching the MOS orbit.
+Subsequently, the refueling, berthing with LOP-G robotic arm and undocking from LOP-G refueling docking port, relocation to Cargo Module and docking and release from the robotic arm at the Cargo Module docking port phases are carried out in sequence.
+After have accomplished all these operations, the spacecraft, with its cargo module, separates from the station and starts the second electric orbit rising with the aim of reaching the MOS orbit.